 Design-build is a project delivery method that combines two, usually separate services into a single contract.
-With design-build procurements, owners execute a single, fixed- fee contract for both architectural/engineering services and construction.
-The design-build entity may be a single firm, a consortium, joint venture or other organization assembled for a particular project.
+With design-build procurements, owners execute a single, fixed-fee contract for both architectural/engineering services and construction.
+The design-build entity - also known as a constructor - may be a single firm, a consortium, joint venture or other organization assembled for a particular project.

-With design-build procurement, the owner must complete a certain amount of preliminary engineering and project definition in order to be able to prepare bid documents.
+With design-build procurement, the owner must complete a certain amount of preliminary engineering and project definition in order to be able to gain environmental approvals and prepare bid documents.
 While the level of definition is not fixed, experience in the highway sector suggests that preliminary design efforts of 10 to 15 percent completion are usually adequate.
-A project that is too advanced (for example, fully designed) may be unattractive since there will be minimal opportunity for the private sector to apply innovative methods to reduce cost and schedule.
-A project that still is at an early stage with unanswered questions regarding scale, alignment and other project features will be difficult to structure on a design-build basis because the potential private sector partner will be unable to reliably assess schedule and costs.
+A project that is too advanced (for example, fully designed) may be unattractive to prospective constructors since there will be minimal opportunity for the private sector to apply innovative methods to reduce cost and shorten the construction schedule.
+Projects that are still in the early stages of planning with unanswered questions regarding scale, alignment and other basic project features and those that have not yet gained environmental approvals are not ready to be procured on a design-build basis.

 Pursuant to Section 1503, FHWA issued a final rule on design-build contracting regulations in the August 17, 2007 issue of the Federal Register.

 MAP-21 permits a greater Federal funding share (normally 90 percent for Interstate Highway projects and 80 percent for other projects) for projects that use some method of accelerated project delivery, which includes design-build contracts.
 Section 1304 of MAP-21 allows the Federal funding share to increase by up to 5 percent of the total project cost, subject to the limit of 10 percent of the combined apportionments of the state under the National Highway Performance Program, Surface Transportation Program, and Metropolitan Planning.